lguzzon-scratchbook/gdb/README.md

 ## Warning

-This project is under active development.
-Do not use it in production environments until it reaches the beta or stable phase.
-Check the [Project Status](#project-status) section for more details.
+This project is under active development in active beta and steadily approaching the first stable v1.0.0 release.
+Check the [Project Status](#project-status) section for progress updates.

 ## Project Status